4.9-Stars

 Emergency Call Us

-Nothing is more annoying than the high-pitched beeping of a smoke alarm when there is clearly no fire alarm emergency.
+Nothing is more annoying than the high-pitched beeping of a smoke alarm when there is no fire alarm emergency.
 You likely find yourself racing around the house frantically searching for the noise source and waving blankets underneath hardwired smoke alarms, trying to silence them.

 More importantly, we’ll provide easy solutions to stop the alarm and restore peace and quiet.
-A properly functioning smoke alarm is invaluable, but an ongoing beeping unit loses its value very quickly if it can’t be silenced.
+A properly functioning smoke alarm is invaluable, but an ongoing beeping unit loses its value quickly if it can’t be silenced.

 Why Does My Smoke Alarm Keep Beeping